awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deployments.md

 ## Cost estimation<a name="launch-wizard-sap-features-cost"></a>

 Launch Wizard provides a cost estimate for the complete deployment that is itemized for each individual resource being deployed\.
 The estimated cost automatically updates each time you change a resource type configuration in the wizard\.
 The provided estimates are only for general comparisons\.
-They are based on On\-Demand instance costs\.
+They are based on On\-Demand Instance costs\.
 Actual costs may be lower\.

 ## Reusable infrastructure settings<a name="launch-wizard-sap-features-code-templates"></a>